Blog

 Smith County, Kansas is in USDA Hardiness Zone 6a.
 The average last spring frost is April 23 and first fall frost is October 14.

-Smith County County sits in USDA Zone 6a.
+Smith County sits in USDA Zone 6a.
 Pansy grows reliably in zones 3a through 10b, so it's a good fit here.

-Can Pansy grow in Smith County County's climate?
+Can Pansy grow in Smith County's climate?

 🌱